Travel guide

 4. Activate roaming only when your connection option is covered.

-5. Upon returning to Spain (or if you don't want to spend), deactivate it from the same menu.
+5. When returning to Spain (or if you don't want to spend), deactivate it from the same menu.

 The data roaming switch is your best ally to avoid surprises: keep it off by default and only turn it on when you know what tariff you're paying.
-If you want a more detailed visual guide, see how to activate data roaming on your phone.
-And if your goal is directly to avoid overpaying, just leave roaming off outside Europe and rely on Wi-Fi or a data plan contracted for your travel days.
+If you prefer to skip these menus every time you travel, the alternative is to install the eSIM before leaving home: here is the step-by-step guide on how to install an eSIM on your mobile.
+And if your goal is simply to avoid overpaying, just leave roaming off outside Europe and rely on Wi-Fi or a data plan purchased for your travel days.

-The eSIM alternative to save on every trip
+The eSIM alternative to save money on every trip

-For trips outside the European Union, the most cost-effective option is usually a data eSIM: a digital chip that you install on your mobile in 1 minute, without changing your number or your physical card, and that gives you local data for your destination country at a fixed price.
+For travel outside the European Union, the most cost-effective option is usually a data eSIM: a digital chip that you install on your mobile in 1 minute, without changing your number or physical card, and that gives you local data for the destination country at a fixed price.

-The great advantage over Mundo bundles is that data eSIMs are designed for travelers and usually offer many more gigabytes per euro.
+The big advantage over "Mundo" bundles is that data eSIMs are designed for travelers and usually offer many more gigabytes per euro.
 You keep your Jazztel line active for important calls and SMS, while browsing with the eSIM.
-You don't touch anything physical, you don't wait for deliveries, and you choose the right plan for the days you're traveling.
-They work on most modern compatible phones, and installation is as simple as scanning a code before leaving home.
-If you're torn between sticking with traditional roaming or switching to a digital chip, compare the two options in our guide eSIM vs. roaming.
-And once you know your destination, take a look at the available data plans to choose the one that fits your trip.
-The price difference compared to an international bundle is, in many cases, remarkable.
+You don't touch anything physical, you don't wait for shipments, and you choose the right plan for the days you'll be traveling.
+They work on most compatible modern mobile phones, and installation is as simple as scanning a code before leaving home.
+If you've never used one, here's a complete explanation of what a virtual eSIM is and how it works internally.
+If you're wondering whether to stick with traditional roaming or switch to a digital chip, compare the two options in our guide eSIM vs. roaming.
+And when you know your destination, take a look at the data eSIM for Europe, one of the plans where savings are most noticeable when your trip combines several countries on the continent.
+The price difference compared to an international bundle is, in many cases, significant.

 Is Jazztel roaming included in Europe?